CommunityToolkit/Windows/components/Converters/samples/Converters.md

 > [!Sample StringVisibilityConverterSample]

 ## TaskResultConverter
 Converter that can be used to safely retrieve results from `Task<TResult>` instances.
-See MVVM Toolkit Gallery for an example.
+See the [MVVM Toolkit Gallery](https://www.microsoft.com/store/productId/9NKLCF1LVZ5H) for an example.

 ## TypeToObjectConverter
 Returns an object or another, depending on whether the type of the provided value matches another provided Type.